72squared/vagrant-redis-cluster/README.md

 =====
 How to set up vagrant and start the cluster image.

-*  Install vagrant on your system (I currently use Docker version 0.11.0) (Instructions can be found at: http://www.vagrantup.com/)
+*  Install vagrant on your system (Instructions can be found at: http://www.vagrantup.com/)
 * Navigate to root of this project
 * Run 'vagrant up'